This chapter provides an overview of the product, Cisco Nexus 1000V, and includes the following sections:

-The Cisco Nexus 1000V enables network and server administrators to collaborate in managing the switch.
+The Nexus 1000V enables collaboration between the network and server administrators in managing the switch.
 The network administrator is responsible for the VSM, including its creation, configuration and maintenance.
 The server administrator manages the hosts and the VMs, including the connection of specific VM ports and host uplinks to specific port groups, which are published in the vCenter Server by the network administrator.
 The VEMs are part of the network administrator's domain, but the server administrator has a say in the installation, upgrade, or deletion of a VEM.

 The following table describes the administrator roles.